Categories:

-Anna Ziegler: In Search of the Artistic Home
+In Search of the Artistic Home

 What makes an artistic home?

-On the one hand, an artistic home is a theater you know will always have you back, and have your back.
-I think this can take many forms, but most important is that the theater has been explicit about making you part of the family.
+On the one hand, an artistic home is a theatre you know will always have you back, and have your back.
+I think this can take many forms, but most important is that the theatre has been explicit about making you part of the family.
 Its artistic director or literary manager knows you personally, and seems to enjoy your company in addition to your work.
 Here, people ask you what you most need and would find most beneficial.
-They’re willing to read more than one draft of your plays and generally work hard to include you in the life of the theater, even when unable to produce your work in a given season.
+They’re willing to read more than one draft of your plays and generally work hard to include you in the life of the theatre, even when unable to produce your work in a given season.

 In another sense, an artistic home is a community.
-In New York City, I can’t go see a play without running into any number of theater artists I know, and this makes our community in New York feel small, warm, and much less intimidating.
+In New York City, I can’t go see a play without running into any number of theatre artists I know, and this makes our community in New York feel small, warm, and much less intimidating.
 In this way, artistic homes are, essentially, people—the people you trust most, and with whom you are never embarrassed to share your work or talk about the latest round of rejections.
-In theater, we need those people we can truly confide in, and they are our homes.
+In theatre, we need those people we can truly confide in, and they are our homes.

 Where and how did you find yours and what does it mean to you?